monkeyWzr/monkeywzr.github.io/source/_posts/2020-4-29-subtyping.md.md

 ---

-Given the three features of (1) setting a field, (2) letting depth subtyping change the type of a field, and (3) having a type system actually prevent field-missing errors, you can have any two of the three
+Given the three features of (1) setting a field, (2) letting depth subtyping change the type of a field, and (3) having a sound type system actually prevent field-missing errors, we can have any two of the three, but not all of them.

+## Function Subtyping

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0Mzk5MDc2MV19
+eyJoaXN0b3J5IjpbLTE5OTA1MDM4XX0=
 -->